Elze-hub/Hedonometer/READMEmp2_draft.md

 - New York Times: formal journalistic writing.
 - Lyrics: language of popular music containing emotional and cultural expressions.

-THIS NEEDS TO BE REWRITTEN:
+THIS SECTION NEEDS TO BE REWRITTEN:

-- Recruit online human subjects by using Mechanical Turk 1.0.
+Recruit online human subjects by using Mechanical Turk 1.0.
 All subjects are required to rank each words from 1(very negative) to 9(very positive).
 To ensure the reliablility of rankings, every word will be ranked independently by multiple subjects.

-### The basis for Yelp datasets

-Yelp dataset was acquired via Kaggle.
-We worked with two seperate datasets: Yelp reviews and Yelp tips, out of which the first was focused on overall experience, and the latter oriented towards specific, quick advice.

-The original data count was 6,990,280 items for reviews and 908,915 items for tips.
-As the original dataset proved to be too large, we condensed it to 5,000 reviews and 5,000 tips by using a script that randomly sampled N lines from each of the files.

-Both corpora were pre-processed to remove noise, such as punctuation, non-alphabetic characters and irregular spacing.
-All text was tokenized, ensuring consistent lower-casing and removal of non-word tokens.

-CONFIRM/REWRITE THIS?:

-- The 5,000 most frequent words were taken from each corpus.
+The 5,000 most frequent words were taken from each corpus.
 We end up with a list of 10,222 unique words after merge and duplicate removal.

-Calculation of all scores for each word: Mean happiness (happiness_average): the average of happiness ratings for a specific word.
+ Mean happiness (happiness_average): the average of happiness ratings for a specific word.
 Standard deviation (happiness_standard_deviation): the dispersion of happiness ratings around a specific word.
 According to the average score, all words are ranked from high to low, and the results is (happiness_rank).
 The more score the word obtained, the higher rank it will be(1 is the happiest score).<br>

 For each word, record separately their ranks in their original corpus (twitter_rank, google_rank, nyt_rank, lyrics_rank).
 If the word was not in the top 5,000 words of a particular corpus, the rank was recorded as missing.<br>